Robbie-Palmer/personal-blog/_posts/2020-07-01-why-you-should-not-buy-a-house.md

 Then you can invest in a [real estate index fund](https://investor.vanguard.com/mutual-funds/profile/overview/vgslx)!

 You'll still be invested in property but won't have the huge risk of owning a single house.

-(Just as you should not own stocks in a single company)
+Just as it's highly risky to invest only in a single company, it is highly risky to only invest in a single house.

 ### Liquidity